Abdulaziz1607/personal-portfolio/README.md

 * [Setup](#setup)

 ## General info
 This is my personal portfolio!
-I did it not only to introduce myself, but also to keep on practicing the technologies I know so far.

 ## Technologies
 Project is created with: